-Take a walk in the woods in the Croatian National Forest.
-The forest’s habitat has carnivorous plants like the Venus flytrap, pitcher plant, sun-dew, butterwort, bladderwort among other exotic plants.
-The Croatian spans approximately 160,000 acres and is located in New Bern’s backyard.
+Take a walk in the woods in the Croatan National Forest.
+The forest’s habitat has carnivorous plants like the Venus flytrap, pitcher plant, sundew, butterwort, bladderwort among other exotic plants.
+The Croatan spans approximately 160,000 acres and is located in New Bern’s backyard.
 It’s a sanctuary for black bear, deer, wild turkey, quail, coyote, bald eagle, beaver, bobcat, porcupine, American alligator, red-tailed hawk, and other wildlife you may see.
-For maps and more information, talk to the people at the Croatian National Forest’s Ranger’s Station on Hwy 70 E (252) 638-5628.
+For maps and more information, talk to the people at the Croatan National Forest’s Ranger’s Station on Hwy 70 E (252) 638-5628.

 Be Noticed Here NOW!

 To be a part of this Fun For All Weekly Feature be sure to send your events and specials to Tracey Stones.
 Email information to firstname.lastname@example.org.
 To advertisers and sponsors, please call or text Tracey to set an appointment today (318) 789-6929.